wiesenthal/hi-mil.es/content/blog/intelligence-is-good.md

 At least from my experience, the smartest decisions in life are not motivated by pure self preservation but instead lead to mutual benefit and cooperation.

 Think as well to humanity's treatment of less intelligent life.
 Yes, the mainstream is still to subjugate animals for our amusement.
 But, the most learned of biologists recognize that we are linked with our ecosystem much more deeply than we think, and to limit the freedom of the natural world is to hobble our own.
+As we become more learned as a species, the trend we see is to treat those we view as less intelligent better, not worse.

+Considering and helping the incentives in ones surrounding community is a *good* choice because everythin is interdependent.
+The most impactful consequences to ones actions are often second-order and several layers removed from the direct response.
+That is not a quirk which can be abstracted away, no, it is a fact of our deeply interconnected reality.

+So far I have not defined "good", and will not attempt to do so in this essay (it's hard).

+Though, understanding our interdependence points towards what is "good".
+Cooperative participation aligns with both strategic and altruistic interests - it is the meeting point of both meanings of a *good* decision.

+Ask yourself this hypothetical:
+**Which is a better decision, making our world *less* intelligent or making it *more* intelligent?**

+---

 ### Where's the disconnect